 A student roster is produced for each participating school.
 The roster lists all students in the reporting dataset.
-The student is either reported with a tested status or a not-tested reason.
+The student is either reported as tested or with a not-tested reason.
 See the Reporting Business Requirements document for more information on participation statuses.
-The Roster is printed in color on 8 $\frac{1}{2}$ - x 11-inch paper duplex.
+The Roster is printed duplex in color on 8 $\frac{1}{2}$ - x 11-inch sheets of paper.
 The report is oriented landscape.
 The report lists the following information about each student: